Classified: At-Risk

 GitHub Repository

 Think of this project as a user’s guide to the cranky crystal ball of machine learning.
-It predicts which employees might leave a company.
-I used it as a hands-on lab to wrestle with fundamentals I’d previously skimmed: tuning models, chasing false positives, exploring pipelines, and making peace with misclassifications.
-I made every mistake I could, and learned from all of them.
+I used it to put my understanding of applied ML to the test: tuning models to catch as many at-risk employees as possible, weighing false alarms against missed warning signs, and turning uncertain predictions into clear recommendations HR could use.
 The report is mostly tech-heavy, but includes a guided, layperson-friendly section right after the Executive Summary—part intro to machine learning, part personal field journal—for those curious how the magic (i.e., math) happens.

 Project Overview

-This machine learning project explores employee churn at Salifort Motors, using structured HR data to identify patterns in retention and attrition.
-Through Python-based exploratory data analysis (EDA) and predictive modeling, I developed a data pipeline that highlights at-risk employees and supports proactive retention strategies.
+The goal of this project was not just prediction accuracy, but providing early, trustworthy signals HR teams could use to intervene before attrition occurs.
+Through Python-based exploratory data analysis (EDA) and predictive modeling, I developed a data pipeline to highlight at-risk employees and enable proactive retention strategies.

 The project began with a deep dive into the data using Pandas, Matplotlib, and Seaborn to explore employee satisfaction, tenure, workload, and performance.
 Key EDA findings, such as the U-shaped relationship between tenure and churn, shaped our feature engineering and modeling priorities.

 Using a mix of interpretable models (Logistic Regression, Decision Trees) and high-performing black-box models (Random Forest, XGBoost), the final pipeline emphasized recall, ensuring HR teams identify as many potentially departing employees as possible.
-XGBoost emerged as the most accurate model, particularly in predicting the “gray zone” employees, those with middling satisfaction and tenure.
+XGBoost emerged as the best-performing model under recall constraints, particularly in predicting the “gray zone” employees, those with middling satisfaction and tenure.

 To demystify the model’s logic, I incorporated SHAP values for model explainability, offering HR a clear view into which features most influenced predictions.
 Burnout signals like high hours, high evaluation scores, and heavy workloads surfaced as key churn predictors.